2. Category Management

 3. To edit a category, double-click it, or use the [Edit selected category] button, which calls the "Edit Category" form for the highlighted category (please see below for applicable options).

 4. You can also delete a selected Category and its subcategories, from your store.

-Pay careful attention, as you won't be able to undo this operation unless you've made a database backup, which you will have to subsequently restore.
+Pay attention, as you won't be able to undo this operation unless you've made a database backup, which you will have to subsequently restore.

-5. If you want to see all categories that are available in Store Manager, go to Сategories section on the left side and press button- 'Expand/Collapse Tree'- in the categories' toolbar, and your store category tree will be displayed.
+5. If you want to see all categories that are available in Store Manager, go to Categories section on the left side and press the [Expand/Collapse Tree] button in the categories' toolbar, and your store category tree will be displayed.

-6. To rebuild category tree after bulk operation such as import, for example, check the option from the top toolbar:
+6. To rebuild category tree after bulk operation, such as import, for example, press the button from the top toolbar:

-When you press the button to copy, the next form with two variants appears:
+When you press the button to copy, the next form appears:

-Please check the most suitable conditions (one of them or both) and press 'OK' button to launch the copy process.
+Please check the most suitable conditions (one of them or both) and press the [OK] button to launch the copy process.

-8. To Paste the copied category(ies) select from the top or context menu button.
+8. To paste the copied category(ies) select the corresponding button from the top or context menu.

-The following form will appear which allows you to choose the location for copied data.
+The following form will appear.
+It allows you to choose the location for copied data.